almamedia/alma-info-screen/README.md

 By default the pages are shown side-by-side and refreshed once per minute.

-Can be setup to rotate urls in full-screen (5s interval)
+Can be setup to rotate urls in full-screen.

 Every one hour Chrome is rebooted.